 Facts and Figures

-Punggol has an estimated HDB resident population of 99,500 and we manage 35,515 flats in the town (as of 31 March 2015).
-These numbers are set to rise over the next few years as more developments take root and new residents and young families move into the town.
+Punggol has an estimated HDB resident population of 187,800 and we manage 49,909 flats in the town (as of September 2019).
+These numbers are set to rise over the next few years as more developments take shape and new residents and young families move into the town.

 History of Punggol

-The 4.2 km long Punggol Waterway is now one of the most recognisable landmarks in the town.
-Residents and visitors can partake in a gamut of leisure activities along the waterway and enjoy the scenic views as they walk along the landscaped promenade.
+The 4.2km-long Punggol Waterway is now one of the most recognisable landmarks in the town.
+Residents and visitors can take part in a range of leisure activities along the waterway and enjoy scenic views as they walk along the landscaped promenade.

 Recreational spaces such as Coney Island, Punggol Promenade, and The Punggol Settlement draw people living within and beyond Punggol.